 - 1. Stop the vehicle. - 2.
 Move the shift lever to the P (Park) position. - 3.
-Turn off the engine, be sure to turn the key to the LOCK position.

-- 4. Wait approximately 10 seconds, then restart the engine. - 5.
+Turn off the engine, be sure to turn the key to the LOCK position. - 4.
+Wait approximately 10 seconds, then restart the engine. - 5.
 Move the shift lever to the desired gear range.

 If the problem is no longer detected, the transmission will return to normal operation.
 If the problem persists, P (Park), R (Reverse), and N (Neutral) will continue to operate.
-Only Second gear range will operate in the D (Drive) shifter position.
+Only 2nd gear (3.7L engine) or 3rd gear (4.7L and 5.7L engines) will be available in the D (Drive) position.
 Have the transmission checked at your authorized dealer as soon as possible.